 Honeylove shapewear: the 21st-century’s answer to the girdle.
 Our passion for smoothing and shaping away our flaws has become a billion-dollar industry.
 But do you get some of the current choices lacking?
-Honeylove Sculptwear Review for you.
+Honeylove Sculptwear or Honeylove shapewear Review for you.

 For some years, I wore Spanx almost every day.
 They pinched.
 They constricted.
 Also, They rolled down.
 Over time, I appreciated they just weren’t worth it.

 Honeylove Sculptwear Review The next generation of shapewear

 I could buy bigger pants.
 That seemed easier.
 And more restful.

 But from time to time, every woman can use a little bit of help.
 Newly, I decided to give up my extremely disappointing Spanx and try the Kickstarter-approved Honeylove Sculptwear.

 The founder of Honeylove chooses that traditional shapewear was broken.
 Instead of enhancing the curves of women’s bodies, they flatten and squeeze.

 Thus she created sculptwear, which emphasizes “what you want to be emphasized and softly redistributing areas you want to minimize.”

 You can see from the photo that these “sculptwear” look different than your Spanx or other shapewear.
 But how do they put on?